 The preceding verse indicates that none of the manmade institutions (“high hills”) has any hope of becoming the dwelling place of God.
 They may “leap,” that is to say, they may desire and attempt to become God’s headquarters.
 But God has chosen Zion, the Body of Christ, the Christian Church, as His home.

-To whom coming, as unto a living stone, disallowed indeed of men, but chosen of God, and precious, Ye also, as lively [living] stones, are built up a spiritual house, an holy priesthood, to offer up spiritual sacrifices, acceptable to God by Jesus Christ.
+you also, as living stones, are being built up a spiritual house, a holy priesthood, to offer up spiritual sacrifices acceptable to God through Jesus Christ.
 (I Peter 2:4,5)

 God is in Jesus and Jesus is in God.
 While He was on the earth the Lord Jesus reminded us continually that it was not He who did the miraculous works but the Father who dwells in Him.
 Yet, as we find in the second chapter of First Peter, there are more living stones who are to be added to the eternal habitation of God.